Computerized adaptive testing: Pass-fail

 In many situations, the purpose of the test is to classify examinees into two or more mutually exclusive and exhaustive categories.
 This includes the common "mastery test" where the two classifications are "pass" and "fail", but also includes situations where there are three or more classifications, such as "Insufficient", "Basic", and "Advanced" levels of knowledge or competency.
 The kind of "item-level adaptive" CAT described in this article is most appropriate for tests that are not "pass/fail" or for pass/fail tests where providing good feedback is extremely important.
 Some modifications are necessary for a pass/fail CAT, also known as a computerized classification test (CCT).
-For examinees with true scores very close to the passing score, computerized classification tests will result in long tests while those with true scores far above or below the passing score will have shortest exams.
+For examinees with true scores very close to the passing score, computerized classification tests will result in long tests while those with true scores far above or below the passing score will have the shortest exams.

 For example, a new termination criterion and scoring algorithm must be applied that classifies the examinee into a category rather than providing a point estimate of ability.
 There are two primary methodologies available for this.
 The more prominent of the two is the sequential probability ratio test (SPRT).
 This formulates the examinee classification problem as a hypothesis test that the examinee's ability is equal to either some specified point above the cutscore or another specified point below the cutscore.
 Note that this is a point hypothesis formulation rather than a composite hypothesis formulation that is more conceptually appropriate.
 A composite hypothesis formulation would be that the examinee's ability is in the region above the cutscore or the region below the cutscore.